-Action Items from 6 September 2017 Managing National Assessment Report The school has addressed the action items from their last Managing National Assessment report.
-The school now has a process to record and reconcile internal moderation documentation with actual practice and the Principal's Nominee records the completion of external moderation action plans.
+Action Items from 17 May 2017 Managing National Assessment Report The school has addressed the action items from their last Managing National Assessment report.
+The Principal's Nominee now has a process that has strengthened the monitoring of internal moderation through senior management reconciling internal documentation with actual practice to ensure that all reported results are quality assured.